cs329group/Project/Assignment7.md

 ###2.
 Unrealistic schedules and budgets
 A schedule could be planned out, but impossible to complete the tasks in time, or we gave ourselves too much time to do the tasks which could also run us low on our budget (If we were paid…).
 To avoid this risk, determining what needs to be done as early as possible is crucial.
 Then with that information, you can create ‘Function Point Counting’ to get estimated times for tasks, and also use PDM diagrams to plan out the tasks.
 ###3.
 Developing the wrong software functions
+By missinterpreting requirements, it could lead us to implementing software functions incorrectly
 ###4.
 Developing the wrong user interface
 As we rework the different pages of Expedia, the UI could become unusable or confusing to the user.
 It is important analyse the tasks the user needs to do to better create the UI.
 We also will create a prototype to get quick feedback as we work on the final version.
 ###5.
 Gold plating